 Wadsworth v.
 West Jordan City, 2000 UT App 49 - The decision to deny an application for a conditional use permit may not be based solely on adverse public comment.

 Uintah Mountain RTC, LLC v.
-Duchesne County, 2005 UT App 565 - A finding that a residential treatment facility presented safety issues was public clamor where comments from neighboring landowners raised concerns of other similar facilities, but no evidence detailing actual safety issues with Uintah RTC.
+Duchesne County, 2005 UT App 565 - Denial of a conditional use permit for a residential treatment facility was improper because the only basis for finding that it presented safety issues was public comment from neighboring landowners raising concerns of other similar facilities, without any evidence detailing actual safety issues with the facility being proposed.